27th Annual Festival of New Musicals

 - from shows that have never had an industry reading before to a show that has been seen around the world

 - from the sounds of the Depression Era south to the sounds of a post-apocalyptic theatre group creating its own sound

-Join us this October for an exciting taste of what is next in new musicals!
+Join us this October for an exciting taste of what’s next in new musicals!

 Costs Of Living

-Jenni Barber, Kiet Cao, Daniel J. Edwards, Ali Ewoldt, Raymond Lee and Kelvin Moon Loh
+Eric Badique, Jenni Barber, Kiet Cao, Briana Carlson-Goodman, Daniel J. Edwards, Ali Ewoldt, Raymond Lee, Kelvin Moon Loh and Marrick Smith

 Based on a true story, Costs of Living chronicles the lives of two immigrant cab drivers who come to New York for the American dream but instead find a nightmare scenario.
 Set to a rock and pop theatre score, featuring a predominantly Asian-American ensemble.

-Ben Crawford, Brad Oscar, William Parry, Preston Sadleir, Myra Lucretia Taylor and Taylor Trensch
+Ben Crawford, Brad Oscar, William Parry, Preston Sadleir, Zell Steele Marrow, Myra Lucretia Taylor, Taylor Trensch and Stephanie Umoh

 When Tucker was 8, Harry was his imaginary friend.
 Now Tucker’s grown up, and Harry has left the biz— two lost guys trying to figure out the little things.
 Like life.
 Can they help each other before it’s too late?
 Imagine Harry is a musical for grown-ups about the very tricky business of growing up.